sowmyaanand5/Hospital-Emergency-Room-Data-Analytics-Power-BI-Project/README.md

 ## Project Overview

-The Hospital Emergency Room Analytics Dashboard provides a clear view of emergency room operations, such as patient numbers, waiting times, satisfaction scores, and admission statuses.
+The Hospital Emergency Room Analytics Dashboard provides a clear view of emergency room operations, such as patient informations,satisfaction scores, admission details such as admission statuses.
 It helps the hospital identify trends and improve services.

 ## Data